terjeio/ioSender/readme.md

 ---

+2020-01-30: Fourth alpha release of binary.
+Use with care and please report issues!

+Improved button interlocks, added [direct output to machine](https://github.com/terjeio/Grbl-GCode-Sender/wiki/Vectric-Direct-Output) from Vectric applications.

+---

+---

 2020-01-28: Third alpha release of binary.
 Use with care and please report issues!

 Added macro support, configurable stripping of M6-M8 G codes, improved handling for non-grblHAL controllers and readied lathe wizards for testing.